cesmii/API/RFC for Contextualized Manufacturing Information API.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in Internet RFC 2119 [RFC2119].

-Address Space   The complete collection of Contextualize Information that a platform makes available to clients API		        Application Programming Interface
+Address Space: The complete collection of Contextualize Information that a platform makes available to clients
+API: Application Programming Interface
-CMIAPI          Contextualized Manufacturing Information API CMIP		        Contextualized Manufacturing Information Platform that supports the CMIAPI Element		    Any object or object attribute persisted by a CMIP ElementId	    A platform-specific, persistent and unique key for an Element Control System  An electronic control system and associated instrumentation used for industrial process control
+CMIAPI: Contextualized Manufacturing Information API
+CMIP: Contextualized Manufacturing Information Platform that supports the CMIAPI
+Element: Any object or object attribute persisted by a CMIP
+ElementId: A platform-specific, persistent and unique key for an Element that MUST be a string Control System: An electronic control system and associated instrumentation used for industrial process control

 ## 3. CMIAPI Basic Interfaces